vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_ValidateVersionKeyspace.md

 ---
 title: ValidateVersionKeyspace
 series: vtctldclient
-commit: d9ab9f7a1cf3cae19a1ea06963798a7646e8fb27
 ---
 ## vtctldclient ValidateVersionKeyspace

-Validates that the version on the primary tablet of shard 0 matches all of the other tablets in the keyspace.
+Validates that the version on the primary tablet of the first shard matches all of the other tablets in the keyspace.

 ```
 vtctldclient ValidateVersionKeyspace <keyspace>